American Negro Exposition: Dioramas

-The exhibit had 33 five-feet wide dioramas held in the "Court of Dioramas" hall, they were made from wood, plaster and masonite, showcasing African American contributions and events of historical significance, ranging from ancient Egypt through World War I. Commercial artist Charles C. Dawson directed the creation of the dioramas.
-The temporary exhibit was only on display for the roughly two months the exhibition ran and inspired local teachers in improving teaching African American history.
+The exhibit had 33 five-feet wide dioramas held in the "Court of Dioramas" hall, they were made from wood, plaster and masonite, showcasing African-American contributions and events of historical significance, ranging from ancient Egypt through World War I. Commercial artist Charles C. Dawson directed the creation of the dioramas.
+The temporary exhibit was only on display for the roughly two months the exhibition ran and inspired local teachers in improving teaching African-American history.

 A list of the dioramas in the names at the time of showing, included:

-Of the original 33 dioramas, 13 of them were lost and Tuskegee University, through Dawson, an alumni who was started teaching at the institution, acquired the remaining 20 dioramas from the State of Illinois.
-They were placed at the University's old George Washington Carver Museum, then moved to the main library.
+Of the original 33 dioramas, 13 were lost, and Tuskegee University, through Dawson, an alumni who was started teaching at the institution, acquired the remaining 20 dioramas from the State of Illinois.
+They were placed at the University's former George Washington Carver Museum, then moved to the main library.
 Due to their state of disrepair, they had arrived at Tuskegee at "60% destroyed", they were stored away from public view for decades.

-Tuskegee's Legacy Museum set up a new exhibit, "20 Dioramas: Brightly-Lit Windows, Magically Different", using the twenty dioramas to "demonstrate the rich past of African-Americans".
+Tuskegee's Legacy Museum set up a new exhibit, 20 Dioramas: Brightly-Lit Windows, Magically Different, using the 20 dioramas to "demonstrate the rich past of African-Americans".
 The museum curator, Dr. Jontyle Robinson, used the conservation work to "improve diversity in the field of conservation", since "[o]nly 1 to 2% of conservators are African American."
 Restoring a single diorama costs between $25,000 to $30,000 in 2018.

 CBS Sunday Morning correspondent Rita Braver did a story on the dioramas, with the intention of bringing awareness and hope that the segment would help in unearthing the lost 13.